-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the Letter of Credit issued by BOS (see "Liquidity Risk").
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and monies deposited in the Reserve Account with an external provider (see "Liquidity Risk").
 To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes the Company has no claim on the assets of BOS.

-The terms of the Mortgage Portfolio Agreement given by BOS in respect of the mortgages require BOS to repurchase any mortgage which is found to be in breach of warranty.
+The terms of the Mortgage Portfolio Agreement given by BOS in respect of the mortgages require BOS, to repurchase any mortgage which is found to be in breach of warranty.
 BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable.